Last updated: 3 weeks ago

 Apple made a huge move in April 2020 to allow specific entertainment apps to make sales inside their apps without a 30% cut.
 This is similar to how shopping goods apps like Best Buy and Amazon already work, but would apply to digital goods as well.

 As long as a user has a credit card on file with Amazon, they may make purchases using the in-app cart system.
-If not, it will defer to an in-app purchase system using the on file Apple payment method for the App Store.
+If not, it will defer to an in-app purchase system using the on file Apple payment method.